MathewUlanowski/WeatherAPI/README.md

 # Installation
 1. clone the repo to your machine
 2. in visual studio right click the project "WebApi" and select Manage User Secrets
+3. go to and log into openAI and generate an API key which can be aquired from here https://platform.openai.com/account/api-keys
-3. create a json object inside of your secrets.json with your API key that follows the following schema
+4. create a json object inside of your secrets.json with your API key that follows the following schema
 ```json
 "OpenAIServiceOptions":
 {